Which city is cheaper, Brussels or Amsterdam?

 Both Brussels and Amsterdam during the autumn are popular places to visit.
 Many visitors come to Amsterdam in the autumn for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.
 Also, most visitors come to Brussels for the city's sights and attractions and the shopping scene during these months.

 Amsterdam is cooler than Brussels in the autumn.
-The temperature in Amsterdam is usually 11°C (51°F) in October, and Brussels stays around 12°C (54°F).
+The daily temperature in Amsterdam averages around 11°C (51°F) in October, and Brussels fluctuates around 12°C (54°F).

 In the autumn, Amsterdam often gets less sunshine than Brussels.
 Amsterdam gets 99 hours of sunny skies this time of year, while Brussels receives 114 hours of full sun.